 Born into a military family, with roots in rural Kentucky, l spent my childhood moving--from California to Alaska to D.C. to Las Vegas, from Kentucky to Florida to Colorado--to name only a few.
 I received a BA in Theatre from the University of Colorado in Boulder, took additional training in acting at the Lee Strasberg Theatre Institute in Los Angeles, and earned an MFA in Dramatic Writing from New York University’s Tisch School of the Arts.
-In the photo, performing a reading of my novel at DePauw University.
+(In the photo, performing a reading from The Life List of Adrian Mandrick at DePauw University.)

-I started out a singer and an actor--sang with acapella jazz group Pacific Jazz and Electric out of L.A, acted in plays, sang in musicals, bars, and cabarets in New York and Florida and Colorado and California, and later recorded albums with new age, world and contemporary instrumental musicians like Peter Kater, R. Carlos Nakai, David Darling, and Nawang Khechog, and created albums Skeleton Woman and Pagan Saints with the group Flesh and Bone, co-founded with pianist Peter Kater.
-In the photo, performing at Gobin Church in pianist/composer Cathie Malach's Greencastle Summer Music Festival concert.
+I started out a singer and an actor--sang with acapella jazz group Pacific Jazz and Electric out of L.A, acted in plays, sang in musicals, bars, and cabarets in New York, Florida, Colorado and California, and later recorded albums with new age, world and contemporary instrumental musicians like Peter Kater, R. Carlos Nakai, David Darling, and Nawang Khechog, and created albums Skeleton Woman and Pagan Saints with the group Flesh and Bone, co-founded with pianist Peter Kater.
+(In the photo, performing at Gobin Church in pianist/composer Cathie Malach's Greencastle Summer Music Festival concert.)

 My debut novelThe Life List of Adrian Mandrick was years in the making, and published in April, 2018 by Touchstone Books (Simon & Schuster) with many thanks to my editor Lara Blackman and agent Tim Wojcik of Levine Greenberg Rostan Literary Agency.
 The audiobook was released by Recorded Books with David Aaron Baker narrating.
 And the paperback was released in February, 2019 by Atria Books (Simon & Schuster).
 I'm working on a second novel now...

 Short film Mud Lotus, co-produced by Jonathan-Nichols Pethick, shot by cinematographer Eric Branco, is about a Buddhist monk who shows up in rural Indiana looking for the reincarnation of his late teacher.
 A collision of worlds.
-Click on the poster (designed by Theresa Carper) to go to the film website.
+Click on the poster (design by Theresa Carper) to visit the film website.